Fatal crash: Man, woman, 3 kids hit by semi on Ohio Turnpike - NewsBreak

 OXFORD TOWNSHIP, Ohio (WJW) — A woman was killed in an Ohio Turnpike crash that injured four others Friday night, the Ohio State Highway Patrol said.

 The incident took place around 7:30 p.m. near Oxford Township in Erie County.
 A 30-year-old man was driving a Jeep Cherokee when he swerved off the road, striking a guardrail and ended up in the center lane.
-Why Cuyahoga Valley Scenic Railroad is canceling its spring excursions
+College students respond, give CPR at fatal accident

 Also riding in the Jeep was a 26-year-old woman and three children all 4 years old and younger.
 Those in the SUV attempted to get out of the vehicle and out of harm’s way, but a semi-truck driver ended up crashing into them.